badiaamakhlouf/badiaamakhlouf/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Badiaa Makhlouf, and I am a Data Scientist with a background in software engineering.
-I earned my Master of Science in [ICT for Smart Societies](https://www.polito.it/en/education/master-s-degree-programmes/ict-for-smart-societies) from the Politecnico di Torino.
-I currently have over 5 years of experience in the Data Science and Machine Learning fields.
+Greetings!
+I'm Badiaa Makhlouf, a Data Scientist with a foundation in software engineering.
+I completed my Master of Science in [ICT for Smart Societies](https://www.polito.it/en/education/master-s-degree-programmes/ict-for-smart-societies) at Politecnico di Torino and boast over 5 years of hands-on experience in the realms of Data Science and Machine Learning.